 The second option is the more relaxed and family-friendly Lost World Canyon Adventure.
 This one is perfect for beginners or anyone who likes to get a bit of adventure without any hardcore thrills.
-You still can participate in jumps and other challenges along the tour, but this is entirely optional.
+You can still participate in jumps and other challenges along the tour, but this is entirely optional.

 Horse Riding at Cradle Mountain